TYPES OF AID

 - Be registered for at least 12 credit hours each semester.

-- Be making satisfactory academic progress (during the 2012-2013 academic year) towards the completion of your degree.
+- Be making satisfactory academic progress towards the completion of your degree.

 - Be maintaining a Cumulative Grade Point Average (CGPA) of 3.0 or higher.